-This RSE policy intends to achieve the following: Aims:
+This RSE policy intends to achieve the following:

+Aims:

-- Promote knowledge and respect for reproduction. - Provide an opportunity to learn about relationships and sexuality. - Encourage students to think and act in a moral, caring and responsible way. - Help students understand and develop friendships. - Help students understanding of sexuality. - Develop a positive attitude towards one's own sexuality.
+- Promote knowledge and respect for reproduction. - Provide an opportunity to learn about relationship and sexuality. - Encourage students to think and act in a moral, caring and responsible way. - Help students understand and develop friendship. - Help students understanding of sexuality. - Develop a positive attitude in one's own sexuality.